MagicMirrorOrg/MagicMirror/modules/README.md

 #####`.withClass(classnames)`
-***classnames* String or Array** - The class names on which you want to filer.
+***classnames* String or Array** - The class names on which you want to filter.
 **Returns Array** - An array with module instances.<br>

-If you want to make a selection based on one ore more class names, use the withClass method on a result of the `MM.getModules()` method.
+If you want to make a selection based on one or more class names, use the withClass method on a result of the `MM.getModules()` method.
 The argument of the `withClass(classname)` method can be an array, or space separated string.

 **Examples:**
 ````javascript